 A natural language proof taken from a textbook.

-These proofs can be viewed in Section D.3.
+These proofs can be viewed in Appendix D.3.

 Both of the metric space problems use the same definitions, so this will save some time in training the participant with notation and background material.
 They also produce different HumanProof write-ups.

-In Lemma 4 (Section D.3.4), the statement to prove is that the intersection of two open sets is open.
+In Lemma 4 (Appendix D.3.4), the statement to prove is that the intersection of two open sets is open.

 The HumanProof proof for this differs from the Lean and textbook proofs in that an existential variable